-Students With Disabilities in Higher Education: Facts and Statistics
+Students with Disabilities in Higher Education: Enrollment Data, Outcomes, and Inclusion

 Data Summary

-The Centers for Disease Control and Prevention (CDC) estimates that 1 in 4 adults in the U.S. (24.8%) has a disability.[5]
-Despite how common disabilities are, society and institutions — like higher education — sometimes fail to provide adequate accommodations or truly inclusive spaces for all to participate equally.
+The Centers for Disease Control and Prevention (CDC) estimated that, in 2022, 28.7% of U.S. adults had a disability.
+Despite how common disabilities are, society and institutions sometimes fail to provide adequate accommodations for everyone to participate equally.

 College students with disabilities have a variety of experiences.
 This report shares statistics about students with disabilities in higher education to better understand the prevalence of disabilities and the state of disability inclusion on college campuses.